Protect your chords and harmonize your practice

 First, the singing breath does not use the balanced, equal-in-and-out rhythm common to most yoga teaching.
 Voice production requires a very swift inhalation followed by a long, slow exhalation.
 You do this automatically when you talk, but it takes practice to quickly inhale enough to sing and then exhale very gradually.
 Try occasional cycles of breathing in fast and out slow during your asanas, with a relaxed throat, to reinforce this asymmetrical rhythm.

 Second, some yoga teachers train a particular sequence of inhalation, such as drawing air into the belly first, then the waist, then the upper chest.
 These techniques are not harmful, but when singing, you don’t have time to inhale in stages—the whole breath system must open simultaneously.
 Again, just being aware of the difference can help you switch gears from yoga practice to vocal rehearsal.

 As for the age-old question of what singers should put in their tea, the answer is: whatever you like!
-Tea “goes down the other pipe” and doesn’t touch the vocal cords at all.
+Tea “goes down the other pipe” (to your stomach, not your lungs) and doesn’t touch the vocal cords at all.

 What the larynx really likes is steam—moisture in the air.
 And the tropical breezes were humid and sweet that day I sang for my guru.

 - Don’t perform neck-intense postures like the shoulder stand, head stand, plough, or fish for six weeks after vocal surgery or until cleared by your doctor.
 (Ask!)

 - Don’t force yourself to sing or chant when you’re hoarse, such as during a cold or after a loud party.
 Chant mentally for a few days instead.
 If vocal expression is your dharma, it is proper (not wimpy) to protect it!